Client-side form validation

 Using built-in form validation

-One of the most significant features of modern form controls is the ability to validate most user data without relying on JavaScript.
+One of the most significant features of form controls is the ability to validate most user data without relying on JavaScript.
 This is done by using validation attributes on form elements.
 We've seen many of these earlier in the course, but to recap:

 • required: Specifies whether a form field needs to be filled in before the form can be submitted.